AI News

 431

-Anthropic’s case against the Pentagon could open space for AI regulation
+Anthropic's lawsuit against the Pentagon may pave the way for AI regulation

 ai-safetyanthropicgoogleregulation